Momentum investing can give you an edge to earn better returns. That was the conclusion of a recent article by Brett Arends for Marketwatch. To wit:

 I wouldn’t give up just yet.

-While it may seem like the current bull market will never end, abandoning decades of investment history would be unwise.
+While it may seem like the current advance will never end, it would be unwise to abandon decades of investment history.
 As Howard Marks once stated:

 “Rule No. 1: Most things will prove to be cyclical.